mongodb/mongodbatlas-cloudformation-resources/cfn-resources/README.md

 | 47  | stream-connection                                        | ![Build](https://img.shields.io/badge/GA-green) | [example](../examples/atlas-streams/stream-connection/stream-connection.json)                                                                                      | [./stream-connection/test](./stream-connection/test)
 |47  | resource-policy                                        | ![Build](https://img.shields.io/badge/Beta-yellow) | [example](../examples/resource-policy/resource-policy.json)                                                                                      | [./resource-policy/test](./resource-policy/test)

+## Resource Import Operations

+All MongoDB Atlas AWS CloudFormation resources support the import operation, allowing you to bring existing Atlas resources under CloudFormation management.
+When importing resources, please consider the following:

+### Import Requirements and Considerations

+1. **DeletionPolicy Attribute**: Your resource template must include the [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) attribute in order to specify what happens to the resource when it is removed from the stack.

+2. **UPDATE Operation Required**: The import operation executes the UPDATE operation behind the scenes.
+Therefore, UPDATE functionality must be properly implemented for the resource type to support import.
+For more datails on when the update is run, please see [Create a stack from existing resources using the AWS Management Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-new-stack.html#resource-import-new-stack-console) or [Import an existing resource into a stack using the AWS Management Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-existing-stack.html#resource-import-existing-stack-console) or

+3. **Outputs Restrictions**: You cannot modify or add [Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) to the template during the import operation.
+However, you can add outputs after the import is complete.

+For more details, refer to the [official AWS Resource Import documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html).

 Legend
 ---
 | Badge | Meaning |